-Transportation services and facilities are essential for the future well-being of the State of California.
-A balanced transportation system utilizes all available means of travel cooperatively and in a mutually complimentary manner to provide a total service for the needs of the community.
+Transportation infrastructure and multi-modal transportation choices services and facilities are essential for the current and future well-being of the State of California.
+A balanced transportation system utilizes all available means modes of travel cooperatively and in a mutually complimentary manner to provide all users access and mobility options to safely move about their community a total service for the needs of the community.

-Transportation services should also responsibly meet the competing future needs of all segments of industry and society with maximum coordination and reasonable amounts of free choice for the consumer of the transportation service.
+Transportation services infrastructure investments should also responsibly meetbalance the competing future needs of all segments of industry and society and the economy with maximum coordination between all levels of government and reasonable amounts of free choice for the consumer of the transportation service.